typings/typings/docs/tsd.md

 $ typings install
 ```

-Finally, based on if you are working primarily on the browser or Node.js, specify an `"exclude"` in your `tsconfig.json`; e.g.:
+Finally, based on if you are working primarily on the browser or Node.js, specify either an `"exclude"` or `"files"` in your `tsconfig.json`; e.g.:

 ```json
  {